To continue reading this article and others for free, please sign up for our newsletter.

 Where can I get the booster shot?

-If you live in Minnesota, you can make an appointment at four state-run vaccination sites:
+If you live in Minnesota, you can make an appointment at five state-run vaccination sites:

 - The Mall of America, 60 E. Broadway, Bloomington, Minnesota.